 As you’re probably aware, the topic of cybersecurity has been splashed prominently across headlines lately.
-Earlier today, the US director of national intelligence, James Clapper, identified cybersecurity as the top global threat – even more treacherous than terrorism.
+Earlier this year, the former US director of national intelligence, James Clapper, identified cybersecurity as the top global threat.

 The truth is both large, well-established hedge funds and smaller startups are equally at risk of intrusion.
 Hackers may target large firms because they see an opportunity to profit from their substantial asset pools.
 Additionally, they might be after the notoriety associated with successfully hacking a well-known fund’s critical systems, especially in cases that will likely garner media attention.
 For smaller funds, hackers are likely after intellectual property, namely business plans, market forecasts and investment strategies.

-What new threats are out there and how can firms better protect themselves from a cybersecurity breach?
+What new security threats are out there and how can investment firms better protect themselves from a cybersecurity breach?

 Hackers are always seeking new ways to gain access to protected systems and accomplish their goals.
 Antivirus and anti-malware developers are likewise on the hunt for ways to protect these systems and data from new intrusion methods.
 To increase protection, investment firms should employ a “defense in depth” strategy.
 This includes maintaining up-to-date antivirus and anti-malware software as well as network firewalls, deep inspection proxy and IDS/IPS to reduce the amount of traffic on the network.
 (Checkout: Malware Definitions & Security Tips.)